niil87/Nik_OrbSlam/README.md

 b.
 IMU sensing: With degradation, we will observe a high noise level in the measurements, non-zero bias, or cross-correlation in the axis.
 We use the python script provided by Intel and described in detail in [2]

 ### Calibration for obtaining Transformation matrix, camera calibration, distortion parameters, noise information, etc
-Unfortunately, we couldnt automate the entire process, including generating the grid file and capturing images for initial transformation matrix.
-We have listed down the steps needed to be performed prior to running "kalibrProc.sh" script.
+Unfortunately, we couldnt automate the entire process; this includes generating the grid image file and capturing data + images for calibration using the grid image.
+We have listed down the steps needed to be performed prior to and while running "kalibrProc.sh" script.

 #### Generating April Grid
 The link to downloading pregenerated grid images is broken.
 Assuming that you already installed necessary components via "Steps to install ORB-SLAM3" details listed above, you can use below command to navigate to kalibr_create_target_pdf script and run the necessary command to generate the custom april gril image file.